Private Multi-Task Learning: Formulation and Applications to Federated Learning: Introduction

-\item Using our privacy definitions, we propose Private Mean-Regularized MTL, a simple MTL framework that provides client-level privacy (Section~\ref{sec:pmtl}).
-We prove that our method achieves $(\epsilon,\delta)$-JDP, and we analyze the convergence of our communication-efficient solver on convex and nonconvex objectives.
+\item We analyze the convergence of our communication-efficient solver on convex and nonconvex objectives.
 Our convergence analysis extends to non-private settings with partial participation, which may be of independent interest for problems in cross-device federated learning. \item Finally, we explore the performance of our approach on common federated learning benchmarks (Section~\ref{sec:exps}).
 Our results show that we can retain the accuracy benefits of MTL in these settings relative to global baselines while still providing meaningful privacy guarantees.
-Further, even in cases where the MTL and global objectives achieve similar accuracy, we find that privacy/utility benefits exist when employing our private MTL formulation. \end{itemize}
+Further, even in cases where the MTL and global objectives achieve similar accuracy, we find that privacy/utility benefits exist when employing our private MTL formulation compared to privately learning a single global model. \end{itemize}